Upper gastrointestinal bleeding: Diagnostic testing

 The strongest predictors of an upper gastrointestinal bleed are black stool, age <50 years, and blood urea nitrogen/creatinine ratio 30 or more.
 The diagnosis of upper gastrointestinal bleeding is assumed when hematemesis (vomiting of blood) is observed.

 A nasogastric aspirate can help determine the location (source) of bleeding and help understand the best initial diagnostic and treatment plan.
 Nasogastric aspirate has a sensitivity of 42%, specificity 91%, negative predictive value 64%, positive predictive value 92% and overall accuracy of 66% in differentiating upper gastrointestinal bleeding from bleeding distal to the ligament of Treitz.
 A positive aspirate is more helpful than a negative aspirate (If the aspirate is positive, an upper gastrointestinal bleed is likely; if the aspirate is negative, the source of a gastrointestinal bleed is probably, but not certainly, lower).
 A smaller study found a sensitivity of 79% and specificity of 55%, somewhat opposite results from Witting.
 The accuracy of the aspirate is improved by using the Gastroccult test.

 Determining whether blood is in gastric contents, either vomited or aspirated specimens, may be a challenge when determining the source of the hemorrhage.
 Slide tests are based on orthotolidine (Hematest reagent tablets and Bili-Labstix) or guaiac (Hemoccult and Gastroccult).
 There is some evidence that orthotolidine-based tests more sensitive than specific, the Hemoccult test's sensitivity reduced by the acidic environment; and the Gastroccult test be the most accurate.
-The sensitivity, specificity, positive predictive value, and negative predictive value have been reported as follows: